garfieldyc/tidydata/CodeBook.md

 ## Measurements
   Mean shows the average of measurements.
-  Std shows the standard deviation of measurements
+  Std shows the standard deviation of measurements There are 79 types of measurements as listed below.
 * `tBodyAccMeanX`
 * `tBodyAccMeanY`
 * `tBodyAccMeanZ`